 History of Olympic Boxing

-Boxing was one of the original events at the Ancient Greek Olympics and, because of this, it was one of the early games in the Modern Olympic Games, premiering at the Olympics in 1904.
-Boxing was long considered a lower class sport and did not receive much attention at the Olympics, especially because it was one of the sports that quickly professionalized, rendering it pointless at the Olympic Games where only amateurs could fight.
+Boxing was one of the original events at the Ancient Greek Olympics and, because of this, it was one of the first games included in the Modern Olympic Games, premiering at the Olympics in 1904.
+Boxing was long considered a lower-class sport, and did not receive much attention at the Olympics, especially because it was one of the sports that quickly professionalized in the modern era, rendering it pointless at the Olympic Games, where only amateurs could fight for many years.

 Headgear at the Olympics